Edmonia Lewis: Early life

-According to the American National Biography, reliable information about her early life is limited, and Lewis "was often inconsistent in interviews even with basic facts about her origins, preferring to present herself as the exotic product of a childhood spent roaming the forests with her mother’s people."
+According to the American National Biography, reliable information about her early life is limited, and Lewis "was often inconsistent in interviews even with basic facts about her origins, preferring to present herself as the exotic product of a childhood spent roaming the forests with her mother's people."
 On official documents she variously gave 1842, 1844, and 1854 as her birth year.
 She was born near Albany, New York.
 Most of her girlhood was apparently spent in Newark, New Jersey.

 Her mother, Catherine Mike Lewis, was African-Native American, of Mississauga Ojibwe and African-American descent.
 She was an excellent weaver and craftswoman.
 Two different African-American men are mentioned in different sources as being her father.
 The first is Samuel Lewis, who was Afro-Haitian and worked as a valet (gentleman's servant).
 Other sources say her father was the writer on African Americans, Robert Benjamin Lewis.
 Her half-brother Samuel, who is treated at some length in a history of Montana, said that their father was "a West Indian Frenchman", and his mother "part African and partly a descendant of the educated Narragansett Indians of New York state."
 (The Narragansett people are originally from Rhode Island.)

-By the time Lewis reached the age of nine, both of her parents had died; Samuel Lewis died in 1847 and Robert Benjamin Lewis in 1853.
+By the time Lewis reached the age of nine, both of her parents had died; Catherine Lewis died in 1847 and Robert Benjamin Lewis in 1853.
 Her two maternal aunts adopted her and her older half-brother Samuel.
 Samuel was born in 1835 to his father of the same name, and his first wife, in Haiti.
 The family came to the United States when Samuel was a young child.
 Samuel became a barber at age 12 after their father died.

 The children lived with their aunts near Niagara Falls, New York, for about four years.
 Lewis and her aunts sold Ojibwe baskets and other items, such as moccasins and embroidered blouses, to tourists visiting Niagara Falls, Toronto, and Buffalo.
 During this time, Lewis went by her Native American name, Wildfire, while her brother was called Sunshine.
 In 1852, Samuel left for San Francisco, California, leaving Lewis in the care of a Captain S. R. Mills.

-By the time she got to college, Lewis was economically privileged, because her older brother Samuel had made a fortune in the California gold rush and "supplied her every want anticipating her wishes after the style and manner of a person of ample income".
+Samuel's endeavors in the California gold rush proved successful, and by the time Edmonia got to college, he "supplied her every want to anticipate her wishes after the style and manner of a person of ample income".

-In 1856, Lewis enrolled in a pre-college program at New York Central College, a Baptist abolitionist school.
-At McGrawville, Lewis met many of the leading activists who would become mentors, patrons, and possible subjects for her work as her artistic career developed.
+In 1856, Lewis enrolled in a pre-college program at New York Central College, a Baptist abolitionist school in McGrawville (now McGraw, New York).
+There Lewis met many of the leading activists who would become mentors, patrons, and possible subjects for her work as her artistic career developed.
 In a later interview, Lewis said that she left the school after three years, having been "declared to be wild."

-However, her academic record at Central College (1856–fall 1858) has been located, and her grades, "conduct", and attendance were all exemplary.
+However, her academic record at Central College (1856–fall 1858) shows that her grades, "conduct", and attendance were all exemplary.
 Her classes included Latin, French, "grammar", arithmetic, drawing, composition, and declamation (public speaking).